 3. Take fear out of the equation.
 Look for joy.

 As children, we are unafraid to dream.
 We think anything is possible.
 We see ourselves as unstoppable.
 As adults, we become weighed down by a lot of practical concerns: money, reputation, obligation.
-We are jaded by the disappointments and failures of our past.
+We become jaded by the disappointments and failures of our past.

 Is it any wonder Jesus said we needed to be like children to inherit the Kingdom?